ActianCorp/integration-platform-docs/docs/zeenea-managing-scanners.md

 ## Adding a Scanner

 Scanners are added and set up outside of the Zeenea interface.
-Please refer to this article for more information: Zeenea Scanners: prerequisite and setup.
+Please see [Zeenea Scanner Setup](./zeenea-scanner-setup.md) for more information.

 ## Deleting a Scanner